baharzafer/ConjointSensitivity/README.md

 - visualize the influences of respondents (or contests) to detect outliers.

-Our package is built on `zaminfluence` introduced by (Broderick, T., Giordano, R., & Meager, R., 2020) to calculate influence scores for respondents and contests.
+Our package is built on `zaminfluence` introduced by Broderick, T., Giordano, R., & Meager, R. (2020) to calculate influence scores for respondents and contests.

 We provide a simple example to demonstrate how to use